JonAbrams/SpaceAce/README.md

   return { done: !todo.done };
 }

+// Returning null to setState causes the space to be removed from its parent
+// In this case, this causes this todo to be removed from the
+// parent space's state
 function removeTodo(todoSpace, e) {
   e.preventDefault();

-  // Returning null to setState causes this space to be removed from its parent
-  // In this case, this causes this todo to be removed from the parent's list
-  // of todos
   return null;
 }
 ```